About the course

 The PGCE is a 60-credit, Masters-level course and students must pass the two M-level modules and demonstrate that they have met the Teachers’ Standards.

-School Direct Business Studies at UCL
+School Direct Business Education at UCL

 You will attend university training days at UCL Institute of Education alongside students recruited via other routes and other School Direct partnerships.
 On the Tuition Fee routes you will carry out academic assignments leading to the award of masters level credits.